Besttenson/5ARIP10/README.md

 # Scenario filtering README

 ## File structure
-The following file structure shows the location of the relavant files.
-The repository includes much more files, but for the scenario extraction you will not need them.
+The following file structure shows the location of the relevant files.
+The repository includes much more files, but for the scenario extraction are not needed directly.

 ```
 Scenario filtering repository